COVID-19 Campus Updates

 - If you test positive for COVID-19, follow the county health authority’s guidance as they set up a monitoring plan for you.
 The college will contact you to offer assistance that aligns with the health authority’s plan.

-- If there is a positive case on campus, the college will be alerted, and information will be shared with the college community concerning the locations affected and if there are any area closures for deep cleaning.
+- If there is a positive case that visited campus, the college will be alerted, and information will be shared with the college community concerning the locations affected and if there are any area closures for deep cleaning.

 - If there is a positive case on campus and you have been identified as someone who was in close/sustained contact with that person, you will be notified, asked to quarantine, and public health authorities will guide you through the monitoring process.

-- Face coverings that cover a person's nose and mouth are required in all buildings on all campuses or when unable to maintain 6-feet between people.
-No one is allowed to be in campus buildings without a face covering or alternative accommodation approved of by Human Resources or Student Access Services.
+- Mask-style face coverings that cover a person's nose and mouth are required in all buildings and on all campus grounds.
+No one is allowed to be in campus buildings without a face covering.

-- Employees working in office spaces that can isolate themselves are allowed to remove their face coverings.
+- Employees working in office spaces where they can isolate themselves are allowed to remove their face coverings.

 Conditions that qualify as face covering exemptions have smaller scope than many realize.